parsareal/parsareal.github.io/_pages/cv.md

 Research and Work experience
 ======
+* Summer 2020: Chunker for Persian Language
+  * Work on a chunkerfor persian language, including preprocessing text and designing a deep model to predict phrases in text.
+  * Supervisor: Saeede Momtazi

 * Summer 2020: Adversarial Learning
-  * Research on generating and handling adversarial examples by different optimization algorithms.
+  * Research on different approaches for generating adversarial examples in deep nets (like FGSM and NLCG) and possible learning strategies to tackle this issue.
   * Supervisor: Professor Mazlaghani

 * Summer 2019: IPM Brain Engineering Center, Research Intern